Erlang-Enclave-Thesis/sgx-erlang-extension/scone/README.md

 ## Prequisites

-Get and install SCONE: [../documentation/scone-setup.md](../documentation/scone-setup.md),
+Get and install SCONE: [../documentation/scone-setup.md](../documentation/scone-setup.md)

-Also see their documentation: <https://sconedocs.github.io>
+Can also read their documentation: <https://sconedocs.github.io>

 ## Cross compiling Erlang for SCONE